nadathos/nadathos.github.io/_posts/2021-01-24-Looking-back-on-2020.md

 - [Hainbach](https://www.youtube.com/channel/UCeovElJP0n0i8ADaPsRSd8g) analogue electronic gear wizard, great communicator
 - [Yhiira](https://www.youtube.com/channel/UCztAeIf3W6bMeSHEAqJl_eg) promising cinematic composer

+## Outlook

-To close of this review, a little look-ahead to my projects for 2021.
+To close off this review, a little look-ahead to my projects for 2021.
 I am currently working on an electronic album featuring the voice of the hugely talented <a href="https://www.instagram.com/veganekoweirdo/">Veganeko Weirdo</a> .
 It will be a quite critical take on our current, isolated, internet dependent society.
 Later this year I have another album planned, which might be based on some of my old sci-fi stories and would like to build up more visual interpretations of my music and create music videos.
 I want to bring up the numbers to at double and provide some more direct means to interact with my audience.